ryanwd123/dabbler/README.md

     - 🔲file paths
 - Send/Execute SQL query from vscode editor window to dabbler window to and page through outputs

+### Current Limitations
+- In vscode language server will fail to start if you try to open a 2nd vscode window
+- The parser does not support every SQL feature in the duckdb dialect and it will fail to provide autocompletion if it cannot parse the SQL, this problem can be avoided in some cases by seperating statements into different blocks of text

 ### Install / Setup
 - `pip install dabbler`
 - install "dabbler" vscode extension